-^() Date of first appointment refers to the date on which the statutory auditor was appointed to the Company's Board of Statutory Auditors for the first time (ever).
+() Date of first appointment refers to the date on which the statutory auditor was appointed to the Company's Board of Statutory Auditors for the first time (ever).

-^() This column indicates whether the director was elected from a Majority list "M" or a minority list "m";
+() This column indicates whether the director was elected from a Majority list "M" or a minority list "m";

-^() This column indicates the statutory auditor's attendance record at meetings of the Board of Statutory Auditors (expressed as the number of meetings attended out of the number of meetings held, i.e., 6/8; 8/8 etc.).. () This column reports the number of directorships and statutory auditorships held pursuant to Art.
-148-bis TUF and its implementing provisions contained in CONSOB's Regulations for Issuers.
-The full list of offices held is published by CONSOB on its website pursuant to Art.144-quinquiesdecies of CONSOB's Regulations for Issuers.
+() This column indicates the statutory auditor's attendance record at meetings of the Board of Statutory Auditors (expressed as the number of meetings attended out of the number of meetings held, i.e..
+6/8; 8/8 etc.).